KountourisPanagiotis/products-soa-app/README.md

 2. Run the project (no dependencies needed)

 ## Usage
-No user input needed, already has demonstration methods for all the classes
+No user input needed.
+Has demonstration methods for all the classes